-Useful for providing additional living areas to a home, granny flats are an ideal way of maximising land usage without going down the route of property subdivision.
+Adding a granny flat option to your home is useful for providing additional living areas to a home, without going down the route of property subdivision.
 Whether it’s to provide separate housing for your growing family, or as an additional source of income to ease your mortgage, there are pros and cons to building ancillary accommodation on your land.

 Building ancillary accommodation falls under the same requirements as any home extension.
-A design will be needed to ensure it suits the property and will help give an estimate of the financial impact construction will have.
-Planning approval will be needed before beginning construction.
-A requirement of getting approval will come down to the size of the granny flat, and whether the additional living area will still fall within the council’s ratio of living area to available land – the plot ratio.
+An architectural plan is needed to ensure it suits the property and helps give an estimate of the financial impact the new construction will have.
+Planning approval will be needed before construction can begin.
+A requirement for getting approval will come down to the size of the granny flat, and whether the additional living area still falls within the council’s ratio of living area to available land – the plot ratio.

-Much like building a new home, granny flats will all require services being connected to them based on their inclusions.
-Electricity is a given, as all granny flats will have lighting and power requirements.
-If fitted with a kitchen and a bathroom, there will also be the need for running water, drainage, and possibly gas.
+Much like building a new home, granny flats will require services being connected to them based on their inclusions.
+Electricity is a given, as all granny flats will have lighting, smoke alarms and power requirements.
+If fitted with a kitchen and a bathroom, there will also be the need for running water, drainage, and possibly gas services.
 Telecommunications may also be built into the structure to let the inhabitants communicate with the outside world.

 - Install a Kilowatt Hour Meter.
 These meters are fitted into the homes meter box and provide a figure on the electricity supplied on a set circuit – ideally the power to the granny flat.